Oswaldo Olivo's home page

 tool for PHP applications, useful for detecting Cross-Site Scripting (XSS),

 SQL Injections (SQLi), and confidentiality vulnerabilities.
-Implemented

 BluPhish.
 A Bluetooth security diagnostic tool.
 Implemented in Java, over the BlueCove Bluetooth Stack.